Dr. Alexander VariAssociate Professor of History

-At Marywood he teaches surveys in Modern European and World History, and upper level courses in Central and Eastern European, Latin American, and urban history.
+At Marywood he teaches surveys in Modern European and World History, and upper level courses on Nazi Germany and the Holocaust, and Eastern European, Latin American, and urban history.
 In his teaching he encourages student participation and critical engagement with the class material.
-He is the moderator of the Marywood chapter of Delta Epsilon Sigma, a member of the Marywood Fulbright Committee, and currently serves as Chair of the Social Sciences department.
+He is a member of the Marywood Fulbright Committee, and currently serves as Chair of the Social Sciences department.

-He has published articles in Budapesti Könyvszemle, Journeys, Austrian History Yearbook, Journal of Contemporary History and Urban History (forthcoming 2013), and book chapters in Turizm: The Russian and Eastern European Tourist under Capitalism and Socialism (Cornell University Press, 2006), Impermanence: Cultures In/Out of Time (Penn State University Press, Ashgate, UK and Transcript Verlag, Germany.
+He has published articles in Budapesti Könyvszemle, Journeys, Austrian History Yearbook, Journal of Contemporary History and Urban History, and book chapters in several edited volumes published by Cornell University Press, Penn State University Press, Ashgate, UK and Transcript Verlag, Germany.
 His current research project is a comparative investigation of the connections between the rise of urban popular culture and the globalization of entertainment in Central Europe.
 He is also one of the co-editors of Socialist Escapes: Breaks from Ideology and Everyday Routine in Eastern Europe, 1945-1989 (Berghahn, 2013), and serves as book review editor for H-Urban.